-My husband and I still grieved, but not without having opportunity to celebrate and support Beth in her decision.
-Before leaving town for some much needed room to breathe, we prepared a gift bag with a small handful of baby items from our still empty nursery.
+My husband and I still grieved, but not without having the opportunity to celebrate and support Beth in her decision.
+Before leaving town for some much-needed room to breathe, we prepared a gift bag with a small handful of baby items from our still empty nursery.
 Diapers, a blanket, and a gray sleeper with elephants.
-As we boarded an airplane routed for warmer weather, Beth’s case worker delivered these to her, still in the hospital with her newborn son.
+As we boarded an airplane routed for warmer weather, Beth’s caseworker delivered these to her, still in the hospital with her newborn son.

 When we decided to begin the adoption process, I felt prepared.